Introduction

 I've made three ingredient banana waffles before (with the addition of oats), but never just two ingredients (omitting the oats).
 The bananas should provide moistness and sweetness to the waffles for minimal calories.

-They're the second lowest in calories, tied for the lowest in fat with sweet potato and applesauce, and contain the most carbs and sugar of the five batches.
+They're the second lowest in calories, tied for the lowest in fat with sweet potato and applesauce, and contain the most carbs and sugar of the six batches.
 I'm thinking that either banana or sweet potato will taste the best.

 Ingredients